Ada-Developers-Academy/core-unit-1/functions-continued/variable-scope.md

 prepare_dinner(["Jackfruit", "Onion", "Mango", "Avocado", "Ginger", "Cucumber", "Lime", "Jalapeño"])
 ```
-Variables that have can be read inside of the function are...
+Variables that can be read inside of the `prepare_dinner` function are...
 ##### !end-question

 ##### !options